 In one year, I managed to grow item numbers by 10%, and the shop floor revenue increased by 15%.
 Of course, I can’t measure exactly how effective this tactic was, but it definitely had an influence on the overall business and was key in understanding how to market a pharmacy better.

 12. Attend local events and network

 People love events.
 And people are your customers, especially local ones.
-Take a look at Eventbrite and schedule to see what kind of events you might be able to attend and network.
+Take a look at Eventbrite to see what kind of events you might be able to attend and network.

 It could be a local business event, a school community event, or a charity event.
 Any event is an opportunity to network, talk to people and essentially market to them – consciously and subconsciously.

 Inbound (Digital) Marketing